 Passenger Cars:

 Diesel is quite known for larger trucks, bigger cars, and now smaller bigger cars like the superminis.
 Smooth operation, as well as high low-end torque, are deemed important for passenger cars and small commercial vehicles.
-The use of electronically controlled fuel injection has improved the smooth torque generation, making the manufacturer produce high-end luxury vehicles with diesel engines.
+The use of electronically controlled fuel injection has improved smooth torque generation, making the manufacturer produce high-end luxury vehicles with diesel engines.
 Passenger car diesel engines usually have between three and ten cylinders, and a displacement ranging from 0.8 to 5.0 litres.
 Modern powerplants are usually turbocharged and have direct injection.

 Locomotives:

-Diesel locomotives appeared first in 1913, built for continuous operation and may require the ability to use poor quality fuel in some situations.
-Some locomotives use a two-stroke diesel engine, but many modern diesel locomotives are designed diesel-electric locomotives; the diesel engine is used to power an electric generator that in turn powers electric traction motors with no mechanical connection between diesel engine and traction.
+Diesel locomotives appeared first in 1913, built for continuous operation, and may require the ability to use poor quality fuel in some situations.
+Some locomotives use a two-stroke diesel engine, but many modern diesel locomotives are designed for diesel-electric locomotives; the diesel engine is used to power an electric generator that in turn powers electric traction motors with no mechanical connection between the diesel engine and traction.
 Diesel engines have eclipsed steam engines as the prime mover on all non-electrified railroads in the industrialized world.

 Watercraft: